 EXAMINING BOARD: AQA

-When enrolled on this course you can expect to tackle increasingly challenging problems in which you will need to solve.
-This involves much deeper thinking and creativity than experienced at GCSE, as the solution to many questions will not be immediately obvious.
-As mathematicians like thinking hard!
+You can expect to tackle increasingly challenging problems which involve much deeper thinking and creativity than experienced at GCSE, as the solution to many questions will not be immediately obvious.

 Content is taught through a mixture of formal lessons, homework assignments and the occasional online package.
 There is a wide range of extra materials available to help you through the ideas and methods you will meet.